Mizzion/SDV-Sleepovers/README.md

 # SDV-Sleepovers
-A Stardew Valley mod for besties that don't care about a curfew.
+A Stardew Valley mod for those who just want to spend the night.